neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/08-client-apis.md

 slug: client-apis
 title: Client APIs
 ---
-# Client APIs

-Now it's finally time to take a look at the client APIs and learn how to interact with smart contracts from a dapp.
+Now it's time to take a look at the client APIs and learn how to interact with smart contracts from a dapp.

-The NEO•ONE client APIs are organized into two packages, `@neo-one/client` which contains the most commonly used functionality, and `@neo-one/client-full` which contains extended, but rarely used, functionality.
+The NEO•ONE client APIs are organized into two packages, `@neo-one/client` which contains the most commonly used functionality, and `@neo-one/client-full` which contains extended but rarely used functionality.
 In general a dapp developer only needs to concern themselves with the APIs offered by `@neo-one/client`.
 Learn more about the `@neo-one/client-full` APIs in the [Extended Client APIs](/docs/extended-client-apis) advanced guide.

+---

 [[toc]]

+---

 ## Client